h2oai/h2o-3/h2o-docs/new_look_docs/includes/_FAQ.rst

     ```

 3. Log into the remote machine where the running instance of H2O will be
-   forwarded using a command similar to the following (your specified
+   forwarded using a command similar to the following.
+(Your specified
-   port numbers and IP address will be different)
+   port numbers and IP address will be different.)

    ``ssh -L 55577:localhost:55599 irene@192.168.1.173``